 - Authenticating a user’s access rights to restricted areas of the website

-- Identifying and recording the use of interactive site features for example, the Discussion Forum, Sanction Information Database, National Register of Taxi Licence Revocations and Refusals, E-learning system for continuing professional development and record of achievement
+- Identifying and recording the use of interactive site features for example, the Discussion Forum, Sanction Information Database, National Register of Taxi Licence and Private Hire Vehicle Revocations, Refusals and Suspensions (NR3S), E-learning system for continuing professional development and record of achievement

 - Processing enquiries/transactions